GetScatter/CreateBridge/README.md

 - No risk of loosing your contribution.
 Reclaim remaining balance at any point of time.
 - Easy access to globally available free fund.
 - Selection of multiple contributors to maximise the % of RAM cost subsidized for a new account.
-- Enables user to specify the total number of accounts to subisize for a dapp.
+- Enables user to specify the total number of accounts to subsidize for a dapp.

 ### Define your dapp with createbridge